che-incubator/che-dashboard-next/README.md

 # Eclipse Che Dashboard

-This repository is read-only.
+This repo contained new React-based Dashboard at time when it was in active alpha stage.
-The code is moved into https://github.com/eclipse/che-dashboard/tree/main-react and eventually will fully replace AngularJS based Dashboard Eclipse Che used to have.
+Now this repo is read-only and the code is fully moved into https://github.com/eclipse/che-dashboard.

 ## Requirements